 Law students will be the first to tell you: law school is stressful.
 It’s competitive, expectations are high, and there’s a lot to do with only so many hours to do it.

-Of course, stress can be a good thing sometimes.
+Of course, stress can be good sometimes.
 For example, the time crunch and pressure of finals can actually improve your performance and help you get things done.

 But too much stress—especially the long-lasting kind—is not so good.
 It can lead to everything from headaches and weight gain to heart disease and depression.
 It can also hurt your memory and cognitive abilities, which is the last thing you want in law school, not to mention as a professional lawyer.